Durza75/COVID_BRICS/README.md

 ## Overview of Business Interest Analysis

-In this section, we are going to analyze the business potential in BRICS countries.
+In this section, we are going to analyze the business potential of coffee industry in BRICS countries.
+The data we used in this analysis includes coffee consumption data, consumer price index data, covid cases data, electricity generation, and water supply data.

 The BRICS countries are either located in the places that are perfect for coffee bean growing, or located near the countries that largely consume coffee bean.
 So we are going to investigate the possibility of building coffee processing facilities in BRICS countries.
-We will use coffee consumption data, consumer price index data, covid cases data, electricity generation, and water supply data to find out which country has the potential to build coffee bean processing facility and which country would have the potential to consume the products.
+Also, we will find out the role each country is playing in global coffee industry.
+The purpose of this part of the project is to reveal which country has the potential to build coffee bean processing facility and which country would have the potential to consume the products.

+A variety of factors that could affect the coffee industry and coffee market will be analyzed in this section.

-To develop ground coffee/instant coffee production lines, we also need to make sure the country can supply clean water, stable access to electricity and fast logistics.
+For example, to develop ground coffee/instant coffee production lines, we need to make sure the country can supply clean water, stable access to electricity and fast logistics.
 So we will analyze and predict the water and electricity supply in BRICS Countries.

-Finally, we will investigate the factors like inflation rate, covid pandemic, GDP and income to find out what would affect the consumption of coffee product in BRICS and United States.
+We will alos investigate the factors like inflation rate, covid pandemic, GDP and income to find out what would affect the consumption of coffee product in BRICS and United States.

 ## Machine Learning